Boof2015/prism/README.md

 ![Prism scopes](assets/prism-demo-12fps.gif)

 Every scope is independently configurable.
 Drag and resize them into whatever layout makes sense, pop any scope out into its own window, and pin windows on top so they stay visible while you work.

+## DAW Plugins

+Every Prism scope also ships as a DAW plugin.
+Drop a **Spectrum**, **Oscilloscope**, **Vectorscope**, **Spectrogram**, **VU Meter**, **Loudness Meter**, or **Waveform** onto any track and it analyzes that track's audio in real time, the same analysis engine and the same interface as the desktop app.

+- **VST3** on Windows, macOS, and Linux, plus **AU** on macOS.
+- Each instance is fully configurable, and its settings save with your project.
+- Plugins follow your active Prism theme and profile, so they match the desktop app out of the box.
+- Audio passes through untouched.
+No DSP runs on the realtime audio thread.

+Tested in Ableton Live, FL Studio, and Reaper.
+The plugins install alongside the desktop app, so there's no separate download.

 ## Audio Capture